Kik07L/Behringer-X-Touch-for-ableton/readme.md

 - **Clipping Indicators:** Channel strip level meters now show clipping when it occurs.
 - **Snappy Meters:** Channel strip level meters now react more quickly to changes in audio.

+### Global Solo
+- When one or more tracks are soloed, `SOLO` button in Transport Section toggles their solo state on and off simultaneously.

 ### Button Remapping
 #### **Encoder Assign Section**
 - `TRACK`: Assign encoders to track properties (cycles through Input Type, Input Channel, Output Type, Output Channel, Track Color).